IndexMaker/index-maker/README.md

 - User receives confirmations of each individual Index Order fill
 - User receives newly minted Index Token

 ## Phase 2.
-FIX integration
+Integration

 ### Goal

-The goal is to have fully functional FIX server capable of receiving NewOrder, CancelOrder etc messages

-## Phase 3.
-Chain integration

-### Goal

-The goal is to have fully functiona chain integration so that we can receive on-chain events and invoke on-chain smart-contract methods.
+The goal is to have working demoable MVP where we can send Index Orders over FIX, and we want to see Solver acquiring assets from Binance, and reporting mint.

+The resulting MVP should be able to demonstrate following:
+- User can send Index Order over FIX/Json to Solver service
+- Solver receives latest asset prices and order book updates from Binance
+- Solver creates a batch of Asset Orders, and sends them out to Binance
+- Solver responds to filled Asset Orders by assigning lots to Index Orders
+- Solver sends back to the user Fill Reports and eventually Mint Invoice

-## Phase 4.
-Binance Market Data integration
+### Binance Market Data

-### Goal

 The goal is to integrate market data from Binance, and observe system behavior and accuracy dependant on changing market conditions.
 We would be sending orders into mock connector, yet using real market data.
 This is to confirm that orders look as expected and system works correctly.

+We will use Binance SDK provided directly by Binance to receive market data and track asset prices, and build books.

-## Phase 5.
-Binance Orders integration
+### Binance Orders

-### Goal

 The goal is to integrate order sending with Binance, and to conrifm that orders are sent, they don't exceed limits, they get executed, we track them correctly all the way up until minting.

+We will use Binance SDK to log onto Binance account, obtain exchange information about traded assets, and to send orders.
+The order sender will respect order rate limits and will apply priec & quantity filters to orders before sending to Binance.

+### FIX/Json over Web Sockets

+The goal is to have fully functional FIX server capable of receiving NewOrder, CancelOrder etc messages.

+We will use Axum web framework to provide web socket server, and on top of that we will privde FIX/Json protocol to the users.
+The sever will have a plugin, which will translate from FIX/Json messages into application specific events and from application specific reponses into FIX/Json responses.
+Plugin will be provided by application, i.e. Solver (Index Maker).

+### EVM Network

+The goal is to have fully functiona chain integration so that we can receive on-chain events and invoke on-chain smart-contract methods.

+We will use Alloy framework to provide interop with EVM chains, and on top of that we will provide Chain Connector implementation that will emit application events, and will provide application level methods, that will translate into chain specific smart-contract method calls.

+### Collateral Routing

+The goal is to have fully functionaly collateral routing implemented, so that collateral can be routed from Arbitrum to Binance via Base.
+The routing between Arbitrum and Base is to be done via Across bridge, while the routing from Base to Binance should happend between two EVM wallets.
+The wallet address for Binance account need to be obtained via Binance API call.

 ## Phase X. Future Development